casangi/casadocs/docs/tasks/task_flagdata.rst

       not have any meaning when selecting antenna/baselines in antenna-based cal tables.

+   .. warning:: When flagging calibration tables the following
+      combinations of parameters are not supported:

+      - Modes 'elevation' and 'shadow'
+      - Mode 'manual' with *correlation* parameter

    The task will flag a subset of data based on the following modes of operation: